otwcode/open-doors-code/README.md

 *Note*: This step splits the tag fields on commas.
 If the archive you are processing allowed commas in tag names, you will need to replace those commas with another character and let Tag Wrangling know this is what you've done.

-#### Notes on specific archives

-##### Automated Archive
 For multi-fandom archives that specify the fandoms for each story, the `fields_with_fandom` parameter can be used to specify that tags from the listed columns should be exported with the fandom.

-##### eFiction
-Some eFiction versions have comma-delimited ids in the story tag fields instead of the name of the tag.
-You will need to inspect the `fanfiction_stories` table to determine if this is the case before running step 02.
-The script will ask you if all the tag fields contain ids (rather than text).
-If they do, answer y, and it will look up the tag text in the original tag table.

 ### Step 03 - Export tags, authors and stories